An Education Revolution - Healthy Relationships Breakout Worldwide - Interns needed

 How much time do we spend preparing for a relationship?

 Have you been asking this question along with the rest of the population?
 With the increase in gun violence, youth suicides, bullying, sexual harassment and assault, substance abuse, self-harm, etc. at schools and colleges, offering Relationship Education that focuses on respectful communication is ever more necessary.

 The Relationship Foundation is seeking interns for research, writing, curriculum development, social media, and grant research.
-Interns are needed now as well as into the winter and spring.
-This is an unpaid internship, but that could soon change as we are being considered for a major grant by a high level philanthropy.
+Interns are needed now as well as into the fall and winter.
+This is an unpaid internship, but that could soon change as we are submitting contracts to return to several NYC schools.

 Here is what we do and who we are:

 The Relationship Foundation (TRF), a 501(c)3 non-profit, has been teaching its "Healthy Relationships 101" program in high schools in New York City and in cities in several other states for nine years.
 We instruct students and teachers on how to sustain healthy, thriving, meaningful, and fulfilling relationships with everyone in their lives.

 One of the most effective things we do is support students and teachers to articulate their needs and feelings without blame and judgment and to listen empathically; everything we wish we had learned growing up.
 Given how disconnected (or over-connected) our society is today, learning this work can make all the difference both in and out of school.